lvsl/fosdem-2020-go-dbus-systemd/p2p.md

 The process to setup connection is different when connecting to a peer directly or connecting to a message bus.
 Peer-to-peer D-Bus is not very practical and only useful for resolving circular dependencies and testing.

+For example `systemctl` (systemd CLI) communicate with systemd via D-Bus daemon, but if called as root, connects directly to `systemd` daemon.
+This is to resolve cirular dependency between D-Bus daemon and systemd daemon.

 ### Go Interface
 [Godbus](https://github.com/godbus/dbus/tree/v5.0.3) does not have any special functionality to setup direct peer-to-peer connection.